Hey there! These maps like to spread out! Head over to a larger screen to check them out.

 NATIONALLY

 Disconnected youth are young people between the ages of 16 and 24 who are not in school and not working.
 Here in the United States, organizations that work with this population began to use the term ”opportunity youth” in 2012, a term coined by the White House Council for Community Solutions.
 Internationally, the most commonly used term to describe this population is “NEETs,” an acronym that stands for “not in employment, education, or training.”
-The 2021 youth disconnection rate is 12.1 percent, or 4,690,900 young people.
-The 2021 figure is an improvement on the 2020 rate, 12.6 percent, but still falls far short of the 2019 rate of 10.7 percent.
-Between 2010 and 2019, the youth disconnection rate fell 27 percent, driven largely by the steady increase in youth employment in the years following the Great Recession.
-On the eve of the Covid-19 pandemic, the youth disconnection rate was lower than it had been in over a decade.
-But between 2019 and 2021, the rate increased 13.1 percent.
+The 2022 youth disconnection rate is 10.9 percent, or 4,343,600 young people.
+The 2022 figure is an improvement on the 2021 rate, 12.1 percent, and has nearly returned to the 2019 rate of 10.7 percent.
+Over the last decade, we clocked a steady decline in the national youth disconnection rate as the country recovered from the Great Recession, a sharp upward spike in 2020 caused by Covid-19, and a return in 2022 to near-prepandemic levels: from 2012 to 2022, the youth disconnection rate declined by a whopping 22.7 percent.

 BREAKDOWN BY RACE & ETHNICITY & BY GENDER